Bachelor of Film and Media Programmes at UCT

 Screen Africa is a media publication which provides up-to-date news on the film and media industry in Africa.

 SA Film is the largest filmmaking website in South Africa and Africa with the aim of inspiring, informing and resourcing South African independent filmmakers.
 It provides up-to-date news on the film and media industry in Africa, as well as valuable resources and links.

 PREPARING FOR THE JOB MARKET

 Access graduate jobs and internships by logging into MyCareer if you are a UCT student.
 Be sure to set up job email alerts and check our website regularly for news and events.

 South African and African Jobs

-The department of arts and culture has information regarding internships and vacancies.
+The department of education has information regarding vacancies and bursaries.

 The National Research Foundation (NRF) is responsible for the management of the DST-NRF Internship Programme in which unemployed Science, Engineering and Technology (SET) graduates and postgraduates (including those in Social Sciences and Humanities) are offered an opportunity to acquire practical work experience through mentoring and exposure to a research environment.
 Only South African university graduates with Bachelors, Honours, BTech, MTech or Master’s degrees may apply.
 Interns will receive a monthly salary ranging between R6 070 and R8 050 per month, depending on the level of qualification.

 GovPage KEY RESOURCE